-Your job description may drive away qualified female applicants if you include interpersonal skills and qualifications that might sound gender-biased such as “aggressive” or “able to work for long working hours”.
+Job descriptions and titles may drive away qualified applicants if you include interpersonal skills and qualifications that might sound gender-biased.
 Try to be fair, accurate, and straight to the point when it comes to writing your company’s job descriptions.
 List what the job really needs and select neutral words that are acceptable to both genders.

 Automate Your Recruitment Process